Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Direct optimization: deterministic results

 The gradient\footnote{In the complex case, we can compactly define the gradient of a real-valued function $f \colon \C^D \to \R$ at $x \in \C^D$ as the vector $v \in \C^D$ such that $x' \mapsto f(x) + \real( \ip{v}{x' - x} )$ is the best local linear approximation of $f$ around $x$.} of $L_\lambda(Z)$ with respect to the $d \times d$ matrix variable $Z$ is (when it is well-defined)

 In this paper, we are interested in understanding \emph{second-order critical points} of nonconvex problems like \eqref{eq:ncvx_gen}.
-For a twice-differentiable objective, these are points where the gradient with respect to $X$ is zero and the Hessian quadratic form is positive semidefinite.
-However, as our objective is potentially nonsmooth, we need a slightly generalized notion of second-order criticality.
+For a twice-differentiable objective, these are points where the gradient with respect to $X$ is zero and the Hessian is positive semidefinite.
+However, as our objective is potentially nonsmooth, we need a generalized notion of second-order criticality.
 We say that for a function $f \colon \F^D \to \R$, $x \in \F^D$ is a second-order critical point if

 In other words, there is no direction starting from $x$ along which $f$ decreases at least quadratically.
+This condition is comparable to standard notions of second-order local optimality in the literature; for example, in our case, this is precisely the condition $d^2(x \mid 0)(w) \geq 0$ of \cite[Thm.~13.24]{Rockafellar1998}.
+There is potential ambiguity in the case $f(x) = + \infty$, but, as we will see below (in \Cref{lem:socp_char} and its proof), this is not an issue for our problem.

 In the smooth case, there are theoretical results guaranteeing that local search methods such as gradient descent or trust-region algorithms will converge to a second-order critical point; see, for example, \cite{Curtis2018,Lee2019b}.
-Although finding local minima of nonsmooth problems is NP-hard in general \cite{Kornowski2024}, the specific problems described in this section have some nice properties (see, e.g., the proof of \Cref{lem:socp_char} below), so we think it likely that algorithmic guarantees could be proved.
+Although finding local minima of nonsmooth problems is NP-hard in general \cite{Kornowski2024}, the specific problems described in this section have some nice properties (again, see \Cref{lem:socp_char} below), so we think it likely that algorithmic guarantees could be obtained.
 However, this is beyond the scope of the present paper.
+In practice, to avoid questions of nonsmoothness and to ensure numerical stability of gradient-based algorithms, we can replace $\ell(b, \upsilon)$ by